 Learn more about divorce forensic accounting

-If you want to learn more about how divorce forensic accounting could help with your separation, be sure to contact one of our advisers who can offer their expertise.
+If you want to learn more about how forensic accounting could help with your separation, please ask your lawyer in the first instance and request that they contact one of our advisers who can offer their expertise.

 The financial formalities and tax implications of divorce are probably the last things you’ll want to be thinking about during your separation process.
-Get in touch with Alexander and Co’s expert accountants and let us relieve some of the burdens that come with divorce.
+Ask your lawyer to get in touch with Alexander and Co’s expert accountants and let us relieve some of the burdens that come with divorce.